 While some miniquads are made from pure Carbon Fiber, the Arris is actually made of a fiberglass composite, which is weaker than true carbon.
 Even though the Arris isn’t lacking for durability, it won’t hold up as well in a crash as true carbon fiber might.

-IS THE ARRIS FPV250 RACER THE BEST FPV RACING DRONE FOR YOU?
+IS THE ARRIS FPV250 RACER THE BEST FPV RACER FOR YOU?

 Check out these articles